jkunimune/Map-Projections/README.md

 * `MapPlotter.java` &ndash; Plot a large group of map projections by the amount of distortion they produce.
 * `MapOptimizer.java` &ndash; Run gradient descent on parametric projections to minimize their distortion.
 * `MapExplainer.java` &ndash; Generate an HTML blurb outlining and displaying every map projection.
+* `MapConverter.java` &ndash; Generate a bunch of maps in one projection from a bunch of input images.
 * `generate_coastlines.py` &ndash; Generate an SVG string outlining the continents, islands, and major lakes of the world, to be used as vector input.
 * `generate_graticule.py` &ndash; Generate an SVG string displaying a map graticule, to be used as vector input.
 * `generate_indicatrices.py` &ndash; Generate an SVG string outlining an array of Tissot's indiatrices of distortion, to be used as vector input.
 * `generate_orthodromes.py` &ndash; Generate a mesh of orthodromes in an Equirectangular projection, to be used as vector input.

-The executable applications all have similar layouts that let you select an input equirectangular map, a projection, an aspect (where the North Pole is situated with respect to the projection), and parameters if applicable.
+The executable applications all have similar layouts that let you select an input equirectangular map, a projection, an aspect (where the North Pole is situated with respect to the map), and parameters if applicable.
 Go crazy!
 There are a practically unlimited number of combinations.

 The runnable scripts just kind of work on their own.
 Those ones aren't really meant for mass consumption.